yannisli/Emily-bot/README.md

 This will serve the built React App at http://localhost:80 by default

+### Optional

+You can have the application run via HTTPS by providing the following files in emily-backend:

+Private Key filename - `PRIVATE_KEY`
+Certificate filename - `CERTIFICATE`
+CA Certificate filename - `CA_CERTIFICATE`

+Please point to these via a .env file in emily-backend/

 ## Env files
 The React App uses the environment variable `REACT_APP_API_URI` to determine where to send API requests, by default it is to http://localhost:80

-However for production via a .env.production you should point it to where the website is hosted, eg. http://emi.gg:3000
+However for production via a .env.production you should point it to where the website is hosted, eg. https://emi.gg:3000

 The back-end also uses a .env file with the following: